Tutorials

 Biography

-Michael S. Ryoo is a SUNY Empire Innovation Associate Professor in the Department of Computer Science at Stony Brook University, and is also a staff research scientist at Robotics at Google.
+Michael S. Ryoo is a SUNY Empire Innovation Associate Professor in the Department of Computer Science at Stony Brook University, and is also a staff research scientist at Google DeepMind.
 His research focuses on video representations, self-supervision, neural architectures, egocentric perception, as well as robot action policy learning.
 He previously was an assistant professor at Indiana University Bloomington, and was a staff researcher within the Robotics Section of NASA's Jet Propulsion Laboratory (JPL).
 He received his Ph.D. from the University of Texas at Austin in 2008, and B.S. from Korea Advanced Institute of Science and Technology (KAIST) in 2004.
 His paper on robot-centric activity recognition at ICRA 2016 received the Best Paper Award in Robot Vision.
 He provided a number of tutorials at the past CVPRs (including CVPR 2022/2019/2018/2014/2011) and organized previous workshops on Egocentric (First-Person) Vision.

 Tutorial 2